 There are two ways to do this: Modify the version of PHP your website is running from your customer account

 You can use the following guide: You can also do this manually by following these instructions: Find your web root folder through FTP.
-You can follow this guide: here if you need
+You can follow this guide

 - If you do not have the .ovhconfig file, you need to create it.
 Using a text editor insert these four lines in a blank file: (our example uses version 5.6)

 app.engine=php app.engine.version=5.6 http.firewall=none environment=production